mohamedirfansh/Airbnb-Data-Science-Project/README.md

 2. Are there particular locations in Seattle where Airbnb listings fetch higher prices?
 3. Does textual data in the summary and sentiments of reviews affect price?

-Afterwards, we did Machine Learning on the data by adpoting 6 different **Regression** models for our regression problem.
+Afterwards, we did Machine Learning on the data by adopting 6 different **Regression** models for our regression problem.
 They were:

 1. Linear Regression
-2. Random Forrest
+2. Random Forrest Regression
 3. XGBoost
 4. CatBoost
 5. Ridge Regression